 Offset accounts are not offered on all fixed rate loans.

 Donny’s offset account

-In the first example, let’s say Donny has a home loan with a rate of 6%.
-His loan size is $400,000, meaning his repayments are approximately $2,398 a month.
-At this rate he’ll pay a total of $863,353 over the course of the loan, $463,353 of which is interest.
+In the first example, Donny has a home loan with a rate of 5.0%.
+His loan size is $500,000 and his repayments are approximately $2,685 a month.
+He’ll pay a total of $966,279 over the 30 years that he has the loan, $466,279 of which is interest.

 How to compare these types of mortgages

-Pros and cons
+Pros and cons of 100% offset accounts

-- The balance you have in the offset account will be taken off your principal loan amount, actively helping to reduce the amount of interest you pay
+- The balance you have in the offset account will be taken off your principal loan amount, actively helping to reduce the amount of interest you pay.

 Frequently asked questions